Kirastur/VaultDemoForHotBlocks/README.md

 To keep things simple we use Vault as Gateway to the Economy provider.

-Install the HeliumBalloon plugin from https://www.spigotmc.org/resources/heliumballoon.95902
+Install the HotBlocks plugin from https://www.spigotmc.org/resources/hotblocks-mechanic.93691/

 This demo requires the two demo rules from the out-of-the-box HotBlocks plugin.yml